ore-code/ore-tag-js/CONTRIBUTING.md

 ## Reporting Bugs and Suggesting Features

-Feel free to open an [Issue](https://github.com/ore-code/ore-css/issues) for bugs, enhancements, or questions.
+Feel free to open an [Issue](https://github.com/ore-code/ore-tag-js/issues) for bugs, enhancements, or questions.

 ---

-Thanks again for helping make ore-css better!
+Thanks again for helping make it better!